ipfs/community/articles/precarious-data.md

 ## The Problem: Identifying Content by its Location

 When you use an `http://` or `https://` link to point to a webpage, image, spreadsheet, dataset, tweet, etc, you're identifying content by its location.
 The link is an identifier that points to a particular location on the web, which corresponds to a particular server, or set of servers, somewhere on the web.  **Whoever controls that location controls the content.** That's how HTTP works.
 It's _location-addressed_.
 Even if a thousand people have downloaded copies of a file, meaning that the content exists in a thousand locations, HTTP points to a single location.
-Location-addressing forces us all to pretend that the data are in only one location.
+This location-addressed approach forces us all to pretend that the data are in only one location.
 Whoever controls that location decides what content to return when people use that link.
 They also decide whether to return any content at all.

 To get a sense of how impractical it is to address content by its location, imagine if I used location-addressing to recommend the book [Why Information Grows](http://www.goodreads.com/book/show/20763722-why-information-grows).